MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 ## Handling Item Tracking when Counting Inventory
 Item tracking lines are used on physical inventory orders as on any other inbound document or journal line to handle serial or lot numbers assigned to the item in question.
 For more information, see [Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md).

-The **Use Item Tracking** check box on physical inventory order lines is automatically selected is an item tracking code is set up for the item, but you can also select or deselect it manually.
+The **Use Item Tracking** check box on physical inventory order lines is automatically selected if an item tracking code is set up for the item, but you can also select or deselect it manually.

+Employees that count inventory items

 ### Example - Record and Post Counted Lot Number Differences
-A lot-tracked item A is stored in inventory with the "LOT" number series.
+A lot-tracked item is stored in inventory with the "LOT" number series.

 **Expected Inventory**: